 The University of Pittsburgh Dental Hygiene Program subscribes to a rolling admissions policy that does not hold to a specific deadline when applicants must apply.
 The Program offers admission to qualified applicants on an ongoing basis until the class is full.
 One class of 36 students is admitted each academic year in the fall term.
-It is therefore highly recommended that those seeking admission into the Dental Hygiene Program apply prior to November 1st.
+It is therefore highly recommended that those seeking admission into the Dental Hygiene Program apply early.

 Important Application Dates